Probate for Small Estates

 At Co-op Legal Services, we offer a Complete Probate Service to take away the stress and worry of the Probate process at this difficult time.

-When you choose our Complete Probate Service we will make an appointment for you with one of our local Probate Consultants to visit you at home to run through the value of the estate, establish if Probate is required and help you with some practical advice and guidance.
-Many of our customers think that our in-home visit services makes the Probate process that little bit easier.
+When you choose our Complete Probate Service we will make an appointment for you with one of our local Probate Consultants to run through the value of the Estate, establish if Probate is required and help you with some practical advice and guidance.
+Many of our customers think that a meeting with a probate consultant makes the Probate process that little bit easier.

 "The service provided by the Probate team and Co-op Funeralcare has been excellent.
-At this difficult time it's so much easier dealing with one organisation and keeping everything under one roof rather than shopping around, especially as everyone comes to visit you at home to sort things out."
+At this difficult time it's so much easier dealing with one organisation and keeping everything under one roof rather than shopping around."
 Mrs L., North Yorkshire

 Read more about what our customers say by visiting our testimonials page.